Degeneration scheme of 4-dimensional Painlev\'e-type equations: Derivation and Calculations

-First of all, as we have already mentioned, different linear equations sometimes induce the same Painlev\'e-type equations.
+As we have already mentioned, different linear equations sometimes induce the same Painlev\'e-type equations.
 In this sense, there is no one-to-one correspondence of linear equations in the scheme to 4-dimensional Painlev\'e-type equations.
-However, as far as we know, cases when the same nonlinear equations appear are only those cases when corresponding linear equations transforms one another by the Laplace transformations.
-It is an interesting question whether or not, in general, linear equations with the same Painlev\'e-type equation transform one another by the Laplace transformation or some other transformations.
+However, as far as we know, cases when the same nonlinear equations appear are only those cases when corresponding linear equations transforms one another by the Laplace transforms.
+It is an interesting question whether or not linear equations with the same Painlev\'e-type equation always transform one another by the Laplace transform or some other transformations.
+Concerning the correspondences of linear equations by the Laplace transform, see \cite{Hrd,B2}.

-Within this scheme, there are seven deformation equations that have two different linear equations.
+Within the degeneration scheme, there are seven deformation equations that have two different linear equations.

-Let us see the Laplace transformation in a case when there are one irregular singularity of Poincar\'e rank 1 and some regular singularities.
+Let us see the Laplace transform in a case when there are one irregular singularity of Poincar\'e rank 1 and some regular singularities.
 In this case, the linear equation can be expressed as

 where $l=\sum_{i=1}^n{\rm rank}A_i$, $Q$ is $m\times l$ matrix, and $P$ is $l\times m$ matrix.
 Matrices $T$ and $S$ are diagonal.

 This equation can be rewritten as